A cost-effective, renewable and sustainable alternative

 Security of supply – global vegetable oil production is large and growing.
 Through Cargill’s advanced production facilities and world-class supply chain, our customers can depend on us to deliver their products when they need it.

 Environment – our waxes are based on renewable vegetable sources.
-They are non-toxic, biodegradable, free from genetically modified oils and contain no animal derived substances.
+They are non-toxic, biodegradable and contains no animal derived substances.

 Our vegetable waxes blend well with other wax types, especially paraffin waxes.
 However, some experimentation and testing is usually necessary to ensure optimum results.
 Additives and emulsifiers developed for pure paraffin waxes are often less effective in blends with vegetable waxes, and alternatives are needed to ensure the best performance.
 Cargill provides a knowledgeable Technical Service team to support and assist you in adding vegetable waxes to your raw material portfolio, to experience the many benefits that they can offer.